 DownScan Overlay is a characteristic that mixes the finest of both 2D and 3D sonar to make a mixed image.
 This image can assist determine fish and things within the exact screen.

 4. Garmin Striker 4 with Transducer (Bonus Pick)

-When it comes to finding the best fish finder under $200, the Garmin Striker 4 is definitely a top contender.
-This unit is packed with features, making it perfect for both novice and experienced anglers alike.
+When it comes to finding the best fish finder under $200, the Garmin Striker 4 is a top contender.
+This unit is packed with features, making it perfect for novice and experienced anglers.

 Which Fish Finder Should You Buy?